Collon

-Collon is a village and townland in the south west corner of County Louth, Ireland, on the N2 national primary road.
+Collon is a village and townland in County Louth, Ireland.
+It is in the south-west of the county, 11 km north-west of Drogheda, on the N2 road.
 The village is home to the Cistercian Abbey of New Mellifont, and to Collon House, the ancestral home of the Foster family.
 The village is in a civil parish of the same name.